novix-sa/Pyplan/docs/Quick Start.md

 # **Quick Start**
 ## **Pyplan running on Desktop**
-In case you installed Pyplan in your computer, as soon as launching Pyplan you will reach the app land page, which looks like the following picture:
+In case you installed Pyplan on your computer, as soon as launching Pyplan you will reach the app land page, which looks like the following picture:
 ![Pyplan Homepage](http://img.pyplan.org/Qus_home_new.png)
 Here you will find sections for creating a new model, opening recent models, recovering any active session, or opening tutorials and examples.
 Click on “Create new” to create a new model.